CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 }
 ```

-Next we create a page object.
+Next, we create a page object.
 A class with functions that return elements like buttons, texts or whatever you need for the test.

 !FILENAME e2e/app.po.ts